Choosing the Perfect Frame: Tips from Tanglewood Art & Frame

 4. Sit back and let our experienced team take care of the fabrication.
 Once complete, you’ll have a piece ready for display that’s both meaningful and refined.

 When you choose Tanglewood Art & Frame Gallery, you’re choosing craftsmanship backed by nearly five decades of combined framing experience.
-Tanglewood Art and Frame Whether you’re preserving a family heirloom or framing something brand-new, we’d love to help you bring it to life with the perfect frame.
+Whether you’re preserving a family heirloom or framing something brand-new, we’d love to help you bring it to life with the perfect frame.

 Stop by 4152 Clemmons Road in Clemmons, NC, or call 336-778-0060 to talk framing today.